LAST UPDATED: Thursday 29 April

 Housing and Customer Services

 Our offices still remain closed to all visitors.
 However, we are still open, all queries will now be answered via phone (0300 123 2640) or email (firstname.lastname@example.org).
 If you call outwith office hours, you will be put through to our Out of Hours Emergency Service.

 Rent concerns – support for tenants struggling as a result of Coronavirus

 Tenants affected by Coronavirus who are concerned about paying their rent should contact us as quickly as possible.
-We have suspended our standard rent arrears collection processes to focus on individual contacts and support.

 Your rent will remain due during this period and you can apply for Universal Credit from the Department for Work and Pensions, which includes support for housing costs if they are eligible.
 The UK Government has introduced some temporary changes to make this easier.
 We can help you through this process.